ESDEN Business School

-ESDEN Business School is an international business school located in Spain.
+ESDEN Business School is an international business school located in Madrid, Spain.
 Founded in 1996, it works in collaboration with the Madrid chapter of the Project Management Institute and the London School of Economics.

 ESDEN holds an Association of Spanish Business Schools (AEEN), a Latin American Council of Business Schools (CLADEA) and a Qfor quality accreditations.

 Campuses

 Esden Business School has campuses in Madrid, Bilbao and Barcelona.
 In Madrid, the campus has two locations in the financial district and it offers 15 programmes.
 In Bilbao, the campus is located in the Colegio de los Padres Escolapios.
-International campuses are located in Bogota, Mexico City and Lima.
+International campuses are located in Bogotá, Mexico City and Lima.

 Programmes

 Esden Business School offers various MBA degree options and other master courses.
 Degree options are in combination of specializations, intakes and delivery formats.
 Admissions criteria for MBA candidates include holding a university degree, a relevant work experience and a required interview with programme directors.
 In addition, the school runs management and development courses.